intel/llvm/sycl/doc/design/OffloadDesign.md

 to be full fat objects.
 This is different from the old model which will require for an additional step before the link to create the full fat object that is properly represented on the host link command line.
-This additional step is necessary due the fact that we are creating the fat objects during a separate step as opposed to integrating the offload binaries during the host object generation.
+This additional step is necessary due to the fact that we are creating the fat objects during a separate step as opposed to integrating the offload binaries during the host object generation.
 See [Fat Binary Generation](#fat-binary-generation).